Drewdubeast/ice-lang/README.md

 var myVar = 10;
 ```

+## Compilation ##
+The source file is lexed, parsed, and analyzed, then used to generate LLVM IR.
+This IR is used then assembled and the compiler outputs a `.cube` executable.
+This executable is your compiled program.

 ## Future ##

 I would really love to add more features to this language and change up the syntax a bit to really make it my own.
 Things I plan on doing in the future are: